MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/manage-certificates.md

 ##  <a name="provision-failover-cluster-cert"></a> To install a certificate in a Failover Cluster configuration

-1. In SQL Server Configuration Manager, in the console pane, expand SQL Server Network Configuration”.
+1. In SQL Server Configuration Manager, in the console pane, expand **SQL Server Network Configuration**.

 2. Right-click **Protocols for** *&lt;instance Name&gt;*, and then choose **Properties**.